TangoAgency/Skald/README.md

   }
 ```

+#### Additional info:
-#### Remember that searchTracks and searchPlaylists methods return merged lists of tracks or playlists from authenticated services.
+searchTracks and searchPlaylists methods return merged lists of tracks or playlists from authenticated services.
 Order of entities in final list is determined by the order in which you added providers in static ```Skald.with``` method.

-## Get track info
+### Get track information
-#### Playback listener gives you opportunity to get TrackMetadata which contains useful track info.
+#### In order to get TrackMetadata which contains useful track info, use playback listener
+Playback listener's methods are triggered when playback event occurs(play, pause etc.).
+By implementing its method you can inform a user about these events.
+Especially, you can notify about the current track.
-You can achieve this by adding and implementing OnPlaybackListener class:
+Just add and implement OnPlaybackListener class:
 ```java
 skaldMusicService.addOnPlaybackListener(new OnPlaybackListener() {
     @Override